blockades/mmt_resources/research/secp_writeup.md

 # Report on interoperability between the Ethereum and Secure Scuttlebutt networks

-## Introduction
+## Abstract

 The Secure Scuttlebutt protocol was initially developed for a peer-to-peer social network.
 While this is still it's best known and most popular use-case, it is being adopted for a growing number of other applications, and it's relationship-centred nature gives it some interesting properties which make it distinct from distributed-hash-table based peer-to-peer protocols.

 We discuss SSB's application as an off-chain transport and storage solution for Ethereum Dapp developers, and present a proof-of-concept for introducing secp256k1 signing to SSB.
+SSB is suited to applications which center around relationships, such as state channels, or sending partially signed transactions between co-signers, but less appropriate for applications which center around large scale content distribution.

 This document follows the groundwork from the ethresearch article ['Implementing secp256k1 on Secure Scuttlebutt to create cross-platform Ethereum-Scuttlebutt applications'](https://ethresear.ch/t/implementing-secp256k1-on-secure-scuttlebutt-ssb-to-create-cross-platform-ethereum-scuttlebutt-applications/4848).